 It’s depressing to see us brothers being such vocal champions of women’s education and independence, yet turning around and finding these same accomplished sisters to be ineligible as prospects because they lack our cultural criteria of “ideal marriage material.”
 It would seem that the notion of a strong, financially-independent, career-oriented woman is stigmatized as the antithesis of an ideal mother – that their careers or their ambitions somehow make them less capable of being mothers or inadequate in fulfilling traditional roles as wives.

-And this false pervasive sentiment of ours has contributed to a sad reality – the most accomplished and successful sisters who spend their youth pursuing lengthy degrees and chasing big careers are most often the ones snubbed in favor of younger sisters who are more traditionally housewife-oriented.
+I reality – the most accomplished and successful sisters who spend their youth pursuing lengthy degrees and chasing big careers are most often the ones snubbed in favor of younger sisters who are more traditionally housewife-oriented.

 It’s not surprising to hear concerns that a wife who is more educated or wealthier is seen as a threat to traditional roles of a husband being the provider of a family – and perhaps this reveals a deeper, more internal issue of a more successful or smarter wife being a blow to a man’s sense of manhood and ego.
 As if marriage is a competition and her success emasculates his own accomplishments.

 Khadijah was one of the wealthiest women of Quraysh; a sharply intelligent businesswoman who was a leader in her trade.
-In comparison the Prophet was unable to read, was far less accomplished, much poorer, and he worked under her as an employee.
-And for the Prophet Muḥammad to be in such a low position relative to Khadijah and consider her proposal without a single negative thought of his own ego or manhood speaks volumes about our own modern-day male insecurities.
+In comparison the Prophet (saw) was unable to read, was far less accomplished, much poorer, and he worked under her as an employee.
+And for the Prophet Muḥammad (saw) to be in such a low position relative to Khadijah and consider her proposal without a single negative thought of his own ego or manhood speaks volumes about our own modern-day male insecurities.

 It’s difficult to even imagine the stress and emotional pain that couples go through when they divorce, or worse even when sisters become widows.
 And it’s truly a shame that of all the matrimonial prospects, the ones most stigmatized are elder sisters who are divorcees or widows, especially those who already have children.